Brokk-Sindre/ft-oda-documentation/docs/data-model/classification-systems/actor-types.md

 ## Overview

-The actor type classification (Aktørtype) consists of **13 distinct categories** that organize parliamentary participants into a logical hierarchy spanning from individual persons to large institutional entities.
+The actor type classification (AktÃ¸rtype) consists of **13 distinct categories** that organize parliamentary participants into a logical hierarchy spanning from individual persons to large institutional entities.
 This classification system enables precise analysis of parliamentary processes, role distributions, and institutional relationships.

 ### Key Characteristics